 Voltairine de Cleyre

-Following an assassination attempt by Herman Helcher, her physical health rapidly deteriorated and she never fully recovered, but was able to return to writing and public speaking after a few years.
+Following a murder attempt by Herman Helcher, a mentally ill former student of hers, her physical health rapidly deteriorated and she never fully recovered, but was able to return to writing and public speaking after a few years.
 During the free speech fights of the early 20th century, she was arrested for inciting a riot in Philadelphia.
-Towards the end of the 1900s, she grew increasingly depressed and lost her faith in anarchism.
+Towards the end of the 1900s decade, she grew increasingly depressed and lost her faith in anarchism.
 But by 1910, she had returned to the movement and moved to Chicago, where she lectured on progressive education.
 During the final years of her life, she was a keen supporter of the Mexican Revolution.
-After she died in 1912, her body was buried near the grave of the Haymarket anarchists.
+She died in 1912, and was buried near the grave of the Haymarket anarchists.

 Although eulogized by many anarchists of her time, she was largely forgotten or ignored in many histories of the anarchist movement, due in part to her short life.
 Her biographers, Paul Avrich and Margaret Marsh, and collectors of her writings, such as A. J. Brigati, Sharon Presley and Crispin Sartwell, brought her life and work back to public attention by the turn of the 21st century.
 Provided by Wikipedia